AllanChen/IELTS_Summary/note.md

 increased like united states, the number of visitors risen 2 times from 1991 to 1999.Germany, exactly 75 travelled to Australia in 1991, but the figure almost doubled at the end of the decade, with 140 thousand visiting it

+ the Chinese economy was similar to the American between 1999 to 2003 and after that, china had unbelievable increase stable 10% for every year  between 2004 to 2008. however, from 2000 to 2010 it dropped sharply and hit the lowest point 2000. while American economic had opposite way rose rapidly although it had not increase 10% ever year like chain but stable 3% to 6% every year, compare with in 1999  the figure almost double it.